open-telemetry/opentelemetry-go-instrumentation/README.md

 to write additional code.
 All you need to do is configure a few environment variables and run the instrumentation with elevated privileges.

-The following example shows how to instrument a simple Go application automatically on a Linux host, through Docker, and using Kubernetes.
+The following example shows how to instrument a Go application automatically on a Linux host, through Docker, and using Kubernetes.

 ### Prerequisites